buikema/buikema.github.io/unit7/critique.markdown

 ## Step 2
 [Squarespace](http://squarespace.com/home/overview/)
-There is something incredibly compelling about Squarespace home pages ([Dreaming with Jeff ](http://squarespace.com/home/dreamingwithjeff/)is pretty great too.)
-I think it comes from their use of type and whitespace.
+There is something incredibly compelling about Squarespace home pages ([Dreaming with Jeff](http://squarespace.com/home/dreamingwithjeff/) is pretty great too.)
+I think it comes primarily from their use of type and whitespace.
+Layout
+Typography
+Navigation
+Overall Flow